5 min read

 Intuitive Surgical (3/3 – Raymond James Conference)

 But you look at China specifically, on the procedure side of our business, roughly 3% of our worldwide procedures are performed in China.
 And yes, they’ve been growing very well as of late as new systems have been installed.
 There’s no doubt that the coronavirus has been affecting procedure volumes in China and likely had some impact on other countries around the region as well.
 We’ve seen incidences of outbreaks in Korea as well as Japan and lately, more lately in Italy and even here in Washington state.
-So it’s really we’re unable to predict what the ultimate impact will be, but clearly there has been some.
-And we’ll keep you informed as things go.
+So it’s really we’re unable to predict what the ultimate impact will be, and we’ll keep you informed as things go.

 Yes.
 I mean we can see differences in trends, and we track them on a regular basis.
 We’re not going to report here to this group exactly what we see at this point in time because, again, it is very dynamic, and you can look for an update on — after our Q1 earnings.